ansible/workshops/exercises/ansible_f5/1.1-get-facts/README.md

 # Going Further

-For this bonus exercise add the `tags: debug` paramteter (at the task level) to the exiting debug task.
+For this bonus exercise add the `tags: debug` paramteter (at the task level) to the existing debug task.

 ```yaml
 - name: DISPLAY COMPLETE BIG-IP SYSTEM INFORMATION